 Final Recommendation on the Eero

-If you like the idea of the Eero but live in a smaller home, a single unit is available for $200 (For the latest prices and discounts, check here), and a dual-box package is also available for $349 (For the latest prices and discounts, check here).
+If you like the idea of the Eero but live in a smaller home, a single unit is available here, and a dual-box package is also available (For the latest prices and discounts, check here).
 If you have a super-large property, then you can add as many Eero boxes as you need to have a single network all across your mansion.